QUOTE from Dr Fung (emphasis mine):

 During meals, insulin levels are raised; 6 to 24 hours after fasting starts, insulin levels begin to fall.
 After 24 hours to two days of fasting, the body is in a state of gluconeogenesis, where the liver manufactures new glucose from amino acids and glycerol.
 One to three days after fasting starts, the body is now adjusted to efficiently burn fat for fuel.

 After 5 days of fasting, a variety of mechanisms operate to protect the body from losing protein in the form of muscle mass and lean tissue.
 The energy for metabolism is almost entirely met by the use of free fatty acids and ketones, a byproduct of burning fat.
 Increased adrenalin keeps metabolic levels high when fasting.
 Energy is needed, after all, to hunt and search for food when one is not eating.

 What does it say that we need to obey?

 I need to be aware of the stages my body goes through based on how long a time between meals.

-STRATEGY: My goal is to establish a habit of the IDM building blocks – fast three days a week, either 24 hours (supper to supper), the Varady diet, or 36 hours (supper to breakfast).
+STRATEGY: My goal is to establish a habit of the IDM building blocks – fast three days a week, either 24 hours (supper to supper), or the Krista Varady diet, or 36 hours (supper to breakfast).

 What gets my attention?